MeeMofu/networking-api/README.md

 ## Description

 This is an app that provide API routes to access a MongoDB, providing CRUD method for a social media application.
-This program used [express]() and [mongoose] NPM packages
+This program used [express](https://www.npmjs.com/package/express) and [mongoose](https://www.npmjs.com/package/mongoose) NPM packages

 ## Installation

 To use this application, it's required to have node.js installed.
 Which can be found in their [website](https://nodejs.org/en/download/).

-Once you have cloned the files and had node.js installed, just run the install command in the terminal:
+Once you have cloned the files and had node.js installed, install the needed packages by:

     npm install